microsoft/PowerPlatformConnectors/independent-publisher-connectors/Focusmate/readme.md

 # Focusmate

 Focusmate is a virtual co-working platform that helps you get things done by providing an accountability partner for 25 or 50-minute sessions dedicated to each attendee's focus area.
+This connector will allow you to retrieve your user information, your Focusmate sessions, and public information on your session partners.

 ## Publisher: Phil Cole